build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 from transformers import pipeline
 ```

-We've completed all required setup!
+We've completed all the required setup!

 Now we're ready to work on the second task as marked on the solution overview, which is to obtain a transcript of a YouTube video.
-I used [this eductional video about AWS Regions and Availability Zones](https://www.youtube.com/watch?v=b9rs8yzpGYk).
+I used [this educational video about AWS Regions and Availability Zones](https://www.youtube.com/watch?v=b9rs8yzpGYk).
 You can choose a different video and replace a link in the youtube_url variable.
 To get a YouTube video url, copy the URL up to "&" sign as shown in the screenshot below.

 > Note: I recommend starting with a video that is under 30 minutes.
 This will allow you to complete the tutorial more quickly, as executing commands for longer videos will take more time.